department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### Can I request a Higher-Level Review?

 You can request a Higher-Level Review of an initial claim or Supplemental Claim decision.
-This option isn't available after a Higher-Level Review or Board Appeal. <br>
+This option isn't available after a previous Higher-Level Review or Board Appeal on the same claim. <br>

 #### Is there a deadline for requesting a Higher-Level Review?